-• Performance reports should be compiled at least quarterly and communicated to the board, or as delegated, to the treasurer or the board's finance or investment committee.
+Performance reports should be compiled at least quarterly and communicated to the board, or as delegated, to the treasurer and/or the board's finance/investment committee.
 The investment performance of the accounts, as well as asset class components, should be measured against commonly accepted performance benchmarks.
-For long-term investments, the board should evaluate the accounts over at least three years.
+For long-term investments, the board should evaluate the accounts over at least a three-year period.